PhilNel/knowledge-boardgame-assistant/games/nemesis/movement-and-exploration/slime.md

 - **Clothes Item card**: Found in both Medical (Green) and Technical (Yellow) Item Decks, allows you to "Discard Slime"
 - **Shower Room Action**: The "Take a Shower" action in the Shower Room removes the Slime marker.
 This action also allows you to scan all Contamination cards in your hand and remove all non-Infected cards.

-## Examples

-- If you roll for Noise and get "Silence" while having a Slime marker, treat it as "Danger" instead
-- The "Room covered with Slime" automatically gives you a Slime marker when you enter

-## Related Rules

-- See Noise rules for "Danger" result effects
-- See Shower Room for removal action details
-- See Clothes Item card for alternative removal method